 Baseline model with a constant learning rate

 As aforementioned, the constant schedule is the simplest scheme among all learning rate schedulers.
-To set a performance baseline, we will train the model using a learning rate 0.01 consistently through all epochs:
+To set a performance baseline, we will train the model using a learning rate of 0.01 consistently through all epochs:

 # Create an experiment and log the model

-### specify the Neptune callback
+# Specify the Neptune callback

-neptune_cbk = NeptuneCallback(run=npt_exp, base_namespace="metrics")
+neptune_cbk = NeptuneCallback(run=npt_run, base_namespace="metrics")

-### Baseline model: constant learning rate
+# Baseline model: constant learning rate

 initial_learning_rate = 0.01